Hiking Challenges and Games

 Receive your bags and gloves from Guest Services before you hit the trails and help us keep our beautiful mountain clean and promote Leave No Trace.
 Together, we can ensure that Gore’s beauty and resources are around for generations to come.

-Prizes and recognition: Participants will be listed below as members of the 2021 Pick Up Crew.
-For each bag filled and returned to the designated drop-off zone located outside of Guest Services, the participant’s name will be entered into a grand prize drawing which takes place at the conclusion of the 2021 summer/fall season.
+Prizes and recognition: Participants will be listed below as members of the 2022 Pick Up Crew.
+For each bag filled and returned to the designated drop-off zone located outside of Guest Services, the participant’s name will be entered into a grand prize drawing which takes place at the conclusion of the 2022 summer/fall season.
+Each individual who presents a full garbage bag will win a roll-up blanket or a tote bag with the Gore Mountain Logo on it.

 Learn more about Leave No Trace and how you can get involved here.